 Meanwhile, ionization energy is the minimum energy required (in kJ/mol) to remove one electron from an isolated atom or molecule.

 One important thing to remember here is that the closer the electron to the nucleus, the stronger the attraction.
-Hence, electrons closer to the nucleus are harder to remove, or in other words, have higher ionization energy.
-This follows that removing a valence electron is relatively easier (since they are the one farthest to the nucleus) than removing one of the core electrons in an atom.
+Hence, electrons closer to the nucleus are harder to remove or in other words, have higher ionization energy.
+Removing a valence electron is relatively easier (since they are the one farthest from the nucleus) than removing one of the core electrons in an atom.
 Because of this, smaller atoms have higher ionization energy, and larger atoms have smaller ionization energy.